LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/target-audience.md

 {:start="14"}
 14\. **Gender:** Target consumers according to their gender (male, female or other).

-Gender is reported via the Personal Info Engagement Attribute, for more information on reporting this attribute, please refer to the \[relevant section\]([https://developers.liveperson.com/engagment-attributes-types.html#personal-info](https://developers.liveperson.com/engagment-attributes-types.html#personal-info "https://developers.liveperson.com/engagment-attributes-types.html#personal-info")) in the Engagement Attributes guide on the Developer Community.
+Gender is reported via the Personal Info Engagement Attribute, for more information on reporting this attribute, please refer to the [relevant section](https://developers.liveperson.com/engagment-attributes-types.html#personal-info) i) in the Engagement Attributes guide on the Developer Community.

 {:start="15"}
 15\. **Store ZIP code:** Target or exclude consumers by their association with a store ZIP code.
 Manually enter the list of ZIP codes you would like to target by (multiple ZIPs can be entered in this section and if any of them apply to the consumer this condition will be applicable).